-VCHS currently uses Colorado Christian University and Grand Canyon University for DE courses.
-These courses are taught by college-certified VCHS instructors using a college-approved curriculum and text or using a faculty facilitator, while completing a course online with a university professor.
+VCHS currently uses Colorado Christian University for DE courses.
+These courses are taught online with a university professor.
+VCHS provides the technology, class period and a faculty facilitator for these classes.
+All grading and policies are strictly through CCU.
 It is the student's responsibility to contact colleges or universities of interest to them regarding the acceptance of DE credits.
 Students must register with the applicable collegeand pay that school's tuition and other fees.
 The colleges will grant students 3 or 4 college credits (amount varies per course) if they earn a "C" or higher for the semester.
-All DE courses are weighted on a 5.0-point scale and designated as DE on transcripts.
+All DE courses are weighted on a 5.0-point scale and designated as DEon transcripts.
 Upon successful completion of these courses, it is the student's responsibility to send transcripts from the originating institution to the college or university of their choice.